-IDB has proposed adopting the 8 Environmental and Social Performance Standards (PSs) of the International Financial Corporation (IFC, the private sector finance arm of the World Bank Group), plus two other standards: one on gender, and one on stakeholder engagement and information disclosure.
+This year, the Inter-American Development Bank (IDB) is updating its environmental and social Operational Safeguards Policies (2006).
+The IDB has proposed adopting the 8 Environmental and Social Performance Standards (PSs) of the International Financial Corporation (IFC, the private sector finance arm of the World Bank Group), plus two other standards: one on gender, and one on stakeholder engagement and information disclosure.
 The PSs were last updated in 2012.
-Given the social, economic, and environmental changes since then, these are out of date for addressing the main challenges of the region today, particularly with regards to mitigation and adaptation to climate change, gender, the use of security forces, contextual risk analysis, persons with disabilities, stakeholder engagement, human rights and reprisals, indigenous peoples, and afro descendant groups.
+Given the social, economic, and environmental changes since then, these are out of date for addressing the main challenges of the region today, particularly with regard to mitigation and adaptation to climate change, gender, the use of security forces, contextual risk analysis, persons with disabilities, stakeholder engagement, human rights and reprisals, Indigenous Peoples, and Afro-descendant groups.

-1) Prior Consultation: All documents accompanying the IDB’s draft ESPF that will go through the Board of Directors for their approval should be previously consulted through a significant participatory process with stakeholders, including civil society.
+1. Prior consultation.
+All documents accompanying the IDB’s draft ESPF that will go through the Board of Directors for their approval should be previously consulted through a significant participatory process with stakeholders, including civil society.
 This includes the ESPF Implementation Plan and ESPF Action Plan.

-3) No dilution: The proposed ESPF in many respects represents a step backwards with respect to the current IDB Environmental and Social Policies and international parameters adopted by peer institutions, particularly from an environmental point of view.
+3. No dilution.
+The proposed ESPF in many respects represents a step backwards with respect to the current IDB Environmental and Social Policies and international parameters adopted by peer institutions, particularly from an environmental point of view.
 According to the principle of “No Dilution”, the ESPF should be at least equivalent to them.
 Likewise, it should be aligned and converge with the strongest international parameters and standards.

-7) Respect Human Rights and Avoid Reprisals: There are advances relative to the current Safeguards, but the proposed ESPF is still inadequate compared to international standards for Human Rights and Environmental and Social Defenders.
-The commitment to Human Rights should be made clear as a cross-cutting standard throughout the ESPF.
+7. Respect human rights and avoid reprisals.
+There are advances relative to the current Safeguards, but the proposed ESPF is still inadequate compared to international standards for human rights and Environmental and Social Defenders.
+The commitment to human rights should be made clear as a cross-cutting standard throughout the ESPF.
 Human rights appear as a principle but are not effectively integrated into the ESPF.

 Civil society will continue to engage in the IDB revision of its safeguards policies.
-We believe it is in the interest of IDB and its Borrowers for it to move towards the highest feasible standards for development and incorporate these suggestions and recommendations which are based both on the technical expertise of CSOs in this field, and on lessons learned from projects that resulted in MICI complaints.
+We believe it is in the interest of the IDB and its Borrowers for it to move towards the highest feasible standards for development and incorporate these suggestions and recommendations, which are based both on the technical expertise of CSOs in this field, and on lessons learned from projects that resulted in MICI complaints.